 Notwithstanding the foregoing, we shall not effect any conversion of Series A Preferred Stock, with certain exceptions, to the extent that, after giving effect to an attempted conversion, the holder of shares of Series A Preferred Stock (together with such holder's affiliates, and any persons acting as a group together with such holder or any of such holder's affiliates) would beneficially own a number of shares of our common stock in excess of 4.99% (or, at the election of the purchaser, 9.99%) of the shares of our common stock then outstanding after giving effect to such exercise.
-For additional information, see "Description of Securities-Preferred Stock" on page 52 of this prospectus.
-Shares of common stock outstanding before this offering 801,756 shares Shares of Series A Preferred Stock outstanding before this offering 0 shares Shares of common stock outstanding after this offering shares Shares of Series A Preferred Stock outstanding after this offering shares Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$ million.
+For additional information, see "Description of Securities-Preferred Stock" on page 53 of this prospectus.
+Shares of common stock outstanding before this offering 1,000,036 shares Shares of Series A Preferred Stock outstanding before this offering None Shares of common stock outstanding after this offering 1,285,750 shares Shares of Series A Preferred Stock outstanding after this offering 12,000 shares Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$13,470,000 million, based on an assumed offering price of \$10.50 per Class A Unit and \$1,000 per Class B Unit, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from the sale of the units for working capital and general corporate purposes, which may include development of our clinical and preclinical product candidates, intellectual property protection and enforcement, capital expenditures, investments, in-licenses and acquisitions.
-See "Use of Proceeds" on page 43 of this prospectus.
-Risk factors You should carefully read and consider the information set forth under "Risk Factors" on page 12 of this prospectus and the documents incorporated by reference herein before deciding to invest in our securities.
+See "Use of Proceeds" on page 45 of this prospectus.
+Risk factors You should carefully read and consider the information set forth under "Risk Factors" on page 13 of this prospectus and the documents incorporated by reference herein before deciding to invest in our securities.
 Nasdaq Capital Market common stock symbol CBIO No listing of Series A Preferred Stock or warrants We do not intend to apply for listing of the shares of the Series A Preferred Stock or warrants on any securities exchange or trading system.

-The number of shares of common stock to be outstanding after this offering in the table above is based on 801,756 shares of common stock outstanding as of December 31, 2016 and excludes:
+The number of shares of common stock to be outstanding before this offering and to be outstanding after this offering in the table above is based on 1,000,036 shares of common stock outstanding as of March 28, 2017 and excludes:

-- Shares of our common stock that may be issued upon conversion of shares of Series A Preferred Stock and exercise of warrants issued in this offering; - 140,990 shares of common stock issuable upon the exercise of stock options outstanding at a weighted average exercise price of \$128.25 per share and 85,849 additional shares of common stock reserved for issuance under our stock option plan; - 12,039 shares of common stock issuable upon the exercise of warrants outstanding at a weighted exercise price of \$145.50 per share; and - 140,743 shares of common stock issuable upon conversion of outstanding redeemable convertible notes at a rate of \$137.85 per share.
+- Shares of our common stock that may be issued upon conversion of shares of Series A Preferred Stock and exercise of warrants issued in this offering; - 140,711 shares of common stock issuable upon the exercise of stock options outstanding at a weighted average exercise price of \$127.63 per share and 61,412 additional shares of common stock reserved for issuance under our stock option plan; - 12,039 shares of common stock issuable upon the exercise of warrants outstanding at a weighted exercise price of \$145.11 per share; - 92,462 shares of common stock issuable upon conversion of outstanding redeemable convertible notes at a rate of \$137.85 per share; and - 241,600 shares of our common stock sold after March 28, 2017 under the terms of our sales agreement with JonesTrading.